 23. Do I need any special browser settings to view your website?

 24. Does CSSN make police reports for victims?

 No. We cannot make reports for victims.
 It is a victim’s responsibility to make a report to local officials, and we always encourage victims to do so.
 When no report to local officials is made, the incident essentially never happened.
 Public agencies can’t respond, or put the appropriate resources in place to do so in the future, if they don’t know what has happened.
 Some officials/agencies do subscribe to our alerts, but we do not provide any other personal information about you to them.
 When multiple reports are made in the same location over a reasonably short period of time we have made summarized reports (no personal or identifying details) available to the responsible officials, with the expectation that they will use the information to take some action to address the situation.

-25. How do I use the CSSN database?
+26. How do I use incident data CSSN has collected?

-Most users are able to create their own reports using our publicly accessible database and [HOTspots!]
+Most users are able to investigate crimes against yachts using Zoom-Tap, Know & Go or some subset of the larger database.
 We have and will respond to requests for data from individuals, government agencies, and other media publishers.
 In 2014 we began publishing an annual report.

 29. Why doesn't CSSN report number of incidents per country population, per number of cruiser boats or incidents per number of cruiser days?